corda/corda-docs-portal/content/en/platform/corda/5.0-dev-preview-1/serialization/cordapp-custom-serializers-checkpoints.md

 Checkpoint serializers follow the same rules as [normal pluggable serializers](cordapp-custom-serializers.md).

-In addition they need to implement `net.corda.core.serialization.CheckpointCustomSerializer`.
+In addition, they need to implement `net.corda.core.serialization.CheckpointCustomSerializer`.

 ## Example